SajeevRaj5/LoginTask/Pods/ViewInspector/README.md

 ### Which views and modifiers are supported?

 Check out the [API coverage](readiness.md).
-There is currently almost full support for SwiftUI v1 API, the v2 and v3 support is under active development.
+There is currently almost full support for SwiftUI 1.0 API, the 2.0 support is under active development.

 ### Is it using private APIs?